-RECOMMENDED Comment IM lorazepam is effective (lb; A).

-RECOMMENDED Comment IM promethazine may be effective (extrapolated Ia; D) Not licensed for RT, but supported by evidence in NICE and BAP.
+RECOMMENDED Comment IM lorazepam is effective (Ib; A).
+IM promethazine may be effective (extrapolated Ia; D) Not licensed for RT, but supported by evidence in NICE and BAP.
 Use with caution in LD and dementia due to its anticholinergic effects IM aripiprazole is effective (Ia; A).
 Supported by BAP.
 Not included in NICE recommendations.
-IM olanzapine is effective, but it should only be administered by itself and not concurrently with IM benzodiazepines due to risk of hypotension, sedation and cardiorespiratory depression; thus, there should be an interval of at least 1 hour between the two (la; A).
-Caution due to risk of hypotension, monitor for 4 hours post dose RT IM monotherapy should be considered before RT IM combinations
+IM olanzapine is effective, but it should only be administered by itself and not concurrently with IM benzodiazepines due to risk of hypotension, sedation and cardiorespiratory depression; thus, there should be an interval of at least 1 hour between the two (Ia; A).
+Caution RT IM monotherapy should be considered before RT IM combinations its effect may be unpredictable and potentially overwhelming.
+IM midazolam is not recommended due to the risk of respiratory depression (Ia; A).
+IM haloperidol is not recommended as monotherapy even though it has evidence of effectiveness, and a baseline ECG is advised, as measures need to be in place to offset its adverse effects and especially for the risk of acute dystonia (Ia; A).
+IM levomepromazine is not recommended , even though it has some evidence of effectiveness, as there is potential evidence for a risk of cardiovascular adverse effects, especially hypotension (III; C).

 NOT RECOMMENDED IM clonazepam is not recommended due to a relative lack of supporting evidence for use in RT (S).
 Not recommended.
 Unlicensed.
 Non- formulary.
 IM diazepam is not recommended due to lack of evidence for use in RT (S).
-IM diazepam has erratic absorption; its effect may be unpredictable and potentially overwhelming.
-IM midazolam is not recommended due to the risk of respiratory depression (Ia; A).
-IM haloperidol is not recommended as monotherapy even though it has evidence of effectiveness, and a baseline ECG is advised, as measures need to be in place to offset its adverse effects and especially for the risk of acute dystonia (Ia; A).
-IM levomepromazine is not recommended , even though it has some evidence of effectiveness, as there is potential evidence for a risk of cardiovascular adverse effects, especially hypotension (III; C).
+IM diazepam has erratic absorption;